d3osaju/Spotline/README.md

 The extension uses:
 - **LRCLIB API** - A free, open-source lyrics database (no API key needed)
-- **MPRIS DBus interface** - To monitor Spotify playback and get track position
+- **MPRIS DBus interface** - To monitor music playback from desktop apps and browsers
 - **LRC format parsing** - For time-synced lyrics that update as the song plays

 When a song plays, the extension:
+1. Detects active music players (desktop apps or browser tabs)
-1. Fetches synced lyrics from LRCLIB
+2. Fetches synced lyrics from LRCLIB
-2. Parses the LRC timestamps
+3. Parses the LRC timestamps
-3. Displays the current line based on playback position
+4. Displays the current line based on playback position
-4. Updates every 500ms for smooth transitions
+5. Updates every 500ms for smooth transitions
+6. Automatically switches to whichever player is currently playing

 ## Requirements

 - GNOME Shell 45 or 46
-- Spotify running on your system
+- Spotify, YouTube Music, or any MPRIS-compatible music player
 - DBus support (standard on most Linux systems)
 - Internet connection (for fetching lyrics)

+## Supported Players

+- **Spotify** - Desktop app and web player (in browser)
+- **YouTube Music** - Desktop app and web player (in browser)
+- **Browser-based players** - Works with Chromium, Chrome, Firefox, Brave, Edge
+- Any MPRIS-compatible media player

+The extension automatically detects music playing in your browser tabs and displays lyrics just like desktop apps.

 ## Development